Uchiha-cpu/timesheet/README.md

 Changes are saved automatically.

+### Employee Name Display

+Employee names are now displayed in a single-line input field.
+For longer names, the text will truncate with an ellipsis (`...`).
+To view the full name, simply hover your mouse over the employee's name.

 ### Filtering by Month

 Use the "Filter by Month" input to select the month you want to view or edit.
 Employee names are automatically carried forward to the new month.
 *   **Clear Filter**: Clearing the month input (e.g., by clicking the 'x' icon in some browsers) will reset the filter to the current month.

+### Filtering by Status

+Below the monthly summary, you can now click on the colored status boxes (H, O, L, L1/L2) to filter the employee list.
+Clicking a status will show only employees who have that status for at least one day in the selected month.
+Clicking the same filter again will clear it.

-### Color-Coded WFH Summary
+### Color-Coded WFH and WFO Summaries

+The timesheet now includes two summary columns:
-The "WFH Days" column shows the total number of Work from Home days for each employee in the selected month.
+*   **WFH Days**: Shows the total number of Work from Home days for each employee in the selected month.
 The count is color-coded:
+    *   **Green:** 1-4 WFH days
-*   **Blue:** 1-8 WFH days
+    *   **Yellow:** 5-7 WFH days
-*   **Red:** More than 8 WFH days
+    *   **Red:** 8 or more WFH days
+*   **WFO Days**: Shows the total number of Work from Office days for each employee in the selected month.

+### Resizable Employee Name Column

+You can now resize the "Employee" name column by dragging the vertical line on its right edge, similar to how you would resize columns in Excel.
+The entire timesheet table will adjust its width accordingly.

 ### Day Name and Weekend Highlighting